hughescoding/liri-node-app/README.md

      * Venue location
      * Date of the Event

- node liri.js spotify-this-song <song name here>     (use quotes for multi-word song titles)
+ node liri.js spotify-this-song 'song name here'     (use quotes for multi-word song titles)

  This will show the following information about the song in the terminal: